+Credit True Up after Annual Verification.
+Beginning with the 2025 annual Fuel Pathway Report data reporting year, the Executive Officer may perform credit true up for a fuel pathway that has a lower verified operational CI upon receiving a positive or qualified positive verification statement for the associated annual fuel pathway report and quarterly fuel transactions reports, notwithstanding the prohibition on retroactive credit generation in section 95486(a)(2).
+To implement this true up, the Executive Officer will calculate an equivalent number of credits representing the difference between the reported CI and the verified operational CI from annual Fuel Pathway Reports for each fuel pathway code reported with non-liquid transaction types and with the following liquid fuel transaction types “Production in California,” “Production for Import,” and “Import” during a compliance year, and place those credits in the account of each appropriate fuel reporting entity after August 31 for the prior compliance year.
+The credits will be calculated according to the following equation:

+CreditsCI difference FPCMT

+=Creditsverified opertional CIFPC MT-Creditsreported CIFPC (MT)

+If CreditsCI difference FPC>0

+where:

+CreditsCI differenceFPC is the number of credits representing the difference between the reported CI and verified operational CI for each fuel pathway code;

+Creditsverified operational CIFPC is the number of credits calculated using CIverified operationalXD instead of CIreportedXD in the equation in section 95486.1(a)(1).
+CIverified operationalXD is determined by the Executive Officer on the basis of the annual Fuel Pathway Report submitted pursuant to section 95488.10 for each fuel pathway code; and

+Creditsreported CIFPC is the number of credits calculated using equation in section 95486.1(a)(1) for each fuel pathway code;

 Monitoring Plan for Entities Required to Obtain Validation or Verification Services under the LCFS.
 Each entity responsible for obtaining validation or verification under this subarticle must complete and retain for review by a verifier, or the Executive Officer, a written Monitoring Plan.
 Specific requirements for Monitoring Plans are detailed in section 95491.1(c).

 Verification Requirement and Deadline.
 Each fuel pathway holder, who is not exempt from obtaining verification in section 95500, must ensure that a positive or qualified positive verification statement covering the annual Fuel Pathway Report is received by the Executive Officer from the verification body pursuant to the schedule in 95500 in order to maintain a valid fuel pathway code for use in reporting fuel transactions.
 An adverse fuel pathway verification statement would result in investigation by the Executive Officer.
 It is the responsibility of the fuel pathway holder to ensure this deadline is met.